 Method 1: Targeted Audience

 This test method is used to confirm that the engagement will launch at the desired time.
 For example, you may want to launch a guide when a user activates a feature in real time.
 Therefore, you may want to test this against just your user before launching it live for all of your users.

 In the below screenshot, you see the Audience Criteria for the engagement defines the engagement to launch when a user activates the "Reports" feature.
 To test it, you can also include a User filter that targets those on your team who will be testing the engagement (i.e. email contains acme.com)

-In the Schedule Criteria, use Session Scope so that you can test your engagement multiple times by clearing your cookie
+In the Schedule Criteria, use Qualification Scope so that you can test your engagement with below options:

 Method 2: Preview Mode